aliafzalh/SBA3-Dom-and-Form-validation/README.md

+# 📚 Book List Project

 This is a simple single-page web application built to demonstrate DOM (Document Object Model) manipulation and event-driven programming using JavaScript.

-# 📚 Book List Project

-This is a simple JavaScript project that lets users add books to a list using a form.
-It demonstrates key DOM manipulation, form validation, and beginner web development concepts.

 ## Features Implemented

 1. **HTML Form**